joshbegley/nyt-latest/README.md

 `Dončić had possession with the score tied, beat Spencer Jones to the baseline and hit a fading midrange jumper with 0.5 seconds left.`\
 https://nytimes.com/athletic/7119277/2026/03/15/luka-doncic-lakers-game-winner-triple-double-nuggets/

-**WBC semifinals now set with Italy vs. Venezuela.
+**WBC semifinals set with Italy vs. Venezuela.
 Here’s how it could play out**\
-`Neither team has won a WBC championship before.
-They meet on Monday to determine who will get that chance. `\
+`Neither team has won a WBC championship.
+They meet Monday to determine who will get that chance. `\
 https://nytimes.com/athletic/7119117/2026/03/15/world-baseball-classic-italy-venezuela-preview/

 **Trump adds to speculation about Iranian leader’s condition.**\